Application process

 The application will be assessed against the assessment criteria as shown in section 4.2.1 of the program guidelines and awarded funding through a competitive merit-based process.

-What project documentation do I need to submit with my application?
+What project documents do I need to submit with my application?

-The documentation required depends on the type of project being delivered.
+The documents required depends on the type of project being delivered.

-project plan (mandatory for equipment and infrastructure projects)
+- project plan (mandatory for equipment and infrastructure projects), and

 Further information can be found in section 4.1.1 of the Program Guidelines.